-Three Months Ended September 30, Three Months Ended March 31, Three Months Ended March 31, Three Months Ended March 31, Nine Months Ended September 30,
+Three Months Ended March 31, Three Months Ended March 31, Three Months Ended March 31, Three Months Ended June 30, Six Months Ended June 30,

 (In millions, except per share data)

 (In millions, except per share data)

-(In millions, except (In millions, except per share data) per share data)

-Number of shares repurchased Number of shares repurchased 20 44 71 115
+Number of shares repurchased 2024 2023

-Number of shares repurchased
+Number of shares repurchased 2024

-Number of shares repurchased
+Number of shares repurchased 2023

 Cash paid for shares repurchased

-Cash paid for shares repurchased Cash paid for shares repurchased Cash paid for shares repurchased \$ 2,819 \$ 3,908 \$ 9,067 \$ 10,085 Average cost per share(a) Average cost per share(a) \$ 139.84 \$ 92.54 \$ 127.09 \$ 88.07 Average cost per share(a) Average cost per share(a)
+Cash paid for shares repurchased

+Cash paid for shares repurchased

+Average cost per share ^(a)

+Average cost per share ^(a)

+Average cost per share ^(a)

-(a) The average cost per share for the 2023 period includes a 1% excise tax on share repurchases resulting from the Inflation Reduction Act of 2022, but does not reduce the share repurchase authorization.
+- (a) The average cost per share includes excise tax on share repurchases resulting from the Inflation Reduction Act of 2022, but does not reduce the share repurchase authorization.

-From January 1, 2012 through September 30, 2023 March 31, 2024, our board of directors had approved \$45.05 billion \$50.05 billion in total share repurchase authorizations and we repurchased a total of \$40.74 billion \$45.42 billion of our common stock.
-As of September 30, 2023 March 31, 2024, MPC has \$4.31 billion \$4.63 billion remaining under its share repurchase authorizations, which reflects the authorizations.
-On April 30, 2024, we announced that our board of directors approved an additional \$5.0 billion share repurchase of 291,459 common shares for \$45 million that were transacted in the third quarter of 2023 and settled in the fourth quarter of 2023.
+From January 1, 2012 through March 31, 2024, our board of directors had approved \$50.05 billion in total share repurchase authorizations and we repurchased a total of \$45.42 billion of our common stock.
+As of March 31, 2024, MPC has \$4.63 billion remaining under its share repurchase authorizations.
+On April 30, 2024, we announced that our board of directors approved an additional \$5.0 billion share repurchase authorization.
 The authorization has no expiration date.
+From January 1, 2012 through June 30, 2024, our board of directors had approved \$55.05 billion in total share repurchase authorizations and we repurchased a total of \$48.31 billion of our common stock.
+As of June 30, 2024, MPC had approximately \$6.74 billion remaining under its share repurchase authorizations.

-We may utilize various methods to effect the repurchases, which could include open market repurchases, negotiated block transactions, tender offers, accelerated share repurchases, tender offers or open market solicitations for shares, some of which may be effected through Rule 10b5-1 plans.
-The timing and amount of future repurchases if any, will depend upon several factors, including market and business conditions, and such repurchases may be suspended, discontinued or restarted at any time.
+We may utilize various methods to effect the repurchases, which could include open market repurchases, negotiated block transactions, accelerated share repurchases, tender offers or open market solicitations for shares, some of which may be effected through Rule 10b5-1 plans.
+The timing and amount of future repurchases, if any, will depend upon several factors, including market and business conditions, and such repurchases may be suspended, discontinued or restarted at any time.